(Spoken on June 10, 1973, continued from the talk given on June 9, 1973)

 The art or the technique that you can adopt in meditation for overcoming the condition of space-time and freeing the mind from this fickleness on account of which it runs to different objects is meditation on the connection of the object with yourself and the connection of the object with other objects, so that when you meditate on one object it is as if you are meditating on all objects.

 Space and time are not going to defeat your process if this technique can be adopted in meditation.
-To bring the analogy of dream once again, just as objects seen in dream are not independent of space-time in dream, objects in waking also are not independent of space-time in waking.
+To bring the analogy of dream once again, just as objects seen in dream are not independent of the space-time in dream, objects in waking also are not independent of the space-time in waking.
 They are mutually related.
 Space and time and objects and causality – these are all mutually related processes, one impossible without the other, and one becoming explicable when the other is explained.
 They rise and fall together, like the dream world.
 When the dream world rises, everything rises simultaneously.
 Space, time, causality, objects – at one moment you see everything, but when it stops or ceases or falls down, everything collapses in one second.
 The dream world collapses with all its spaces and times and objects and the observer.
-The world is a simultaneous shristi, as the Vedanta tells us.
 When you see a world, you do not see only space first or time first or objects first.
 All things are seen together.
 You cannot see space without objects or objects without space and without causal relation, etc. It is a network.

 So I conclude by saying that the world has become a fearful monster before us on account of our not understanding its makeup.
 We fear the world because we do not understand the world.
 We are completely out of tune with it, and therefore, out of touch with it, and so it has become a problem for us.
 We do not know what to do with this world.
 It has become a question which we cannot answer.
 But this question has arisen merely because of a problem that we have created within our own selves first.
 It is a purely subjective problem, and when that is solved there is a simultaneous opening up of the mysteries objectively also so that we are no more in a subjective world or an external world of objects, but we find ourselves in a system of universal relations, and then it is that we become blessed.